ryan-boder-zz/android-kernel-piano-kata/Hardware.md

 #### Synchronization

 In order to do minimal work in the interrupt handler and defer the heavy work to a process you may need to share data between these 2 potentially concurrent threads of execution.
 Therefore you need synchronization.
-Consider using a [spinlock](http://www.linuxjournal.com/article/5833) to synchronize access to shared data and avoid a race condition.
+Consider using a [spinlock](http://www.linuxjournal.com/article/5833) (with irqsave) to synchronize access to shared data and avoid a race condition.

 #### Enabling and disabling interrupts